Chinatown New York

 As its name suggests, Chinatown is where the largest population of Chinese people live in the Western Hemisphere.
 Learn in-depth information about its streets, restaurants and landmarks...

-Chinatown is where most Asians live in New York.
-The neighborhood was created by Chinese immigrants that decided to live together in order to defend their rights and protect themselves from racism.
-Nowadays, Chinatown is a place that helps new immigrants that arrive in New York City every day.
+Chinatown is where most Asian immigrants live in New York.
+The neighborhood was developed by immigrants who decided to live together to defend their rights and protect themselves from racism.
+Nowadays, Chinatown is a place that helps new immigrants arriving in New York City every day.

-The large number of Chinese living in New York is the reason why Chinatown has grown extremely rapidly and absorbed Little Italy almost completely and much of the Lower East Side.
-The vast majority of immigrants who came to this neighborhood are originally from Guangdong and Hong Kong.
+The large number of Chinese living in New York is why Chinatown has grown so quickly and is absorbing Little Italy almost completely and much of the Lower East Side.
+The vast majority of immigrants who come to this neighborhood are originally from Guangdong and Hong Kong.

 The neighborhood’s main street is Mott Street and is also its birthplace.